-If you're looking for the perfect Christmas brunch menu, my list of 27 Christmas Brunch Recipes has everything you need--from bright appetizers, to egg dishes, easy desserts and more!
+If you're looking for the perfect Christmas brunch menu, I have updated my Christmas Brunch Recipes list with lots od ideas for bright appetizers, to egg dishes, easy desserts and more!
 Plus, I'm sharing three different Christmas brunch menus: Greek, Italian, and Middle Eastern to help you put together a winning spread!
-A few tips make all the difference in taking the stress out of hosting, so be sure to read on.
+Prepare-ahead tips included.

 Christmas morning comes with all sorts of traditions.
-For some, it can include an early morning church service with everyone dressed up in festive garb; a quiet hike in the nearby park; a pajama party by the Christmas tree; or a large gathering of family and friends.
-And in many cases, it's a big Christmas brunch!
+For some, it can include an early morning church service with everyone dressed up in festive garb; a quiet hike in the nearby park; a pajama party by the Christmas tree; or a large gathering of family and friends (in a normal year, that is).

-I've put together a list featuring some of my favorite Mediterranean Christmas brunch ideas; a winning spread with something for everyone!
-From easy antipsti skewers, to egg casseroles and savory spanakopita, to a little baklava dripping with sweet honey and more.
+So, I've put together a list featuring some of my favorite Mediterranean Christmas brunch ideas-- winning spread with something for everyone!
+Plus Greek, Italian and Middle Eastern menu ideas.

 Christmas Brunch Tips: The Stress-Free Edition

 I prefer a festive but laid-back Christmas brunch where there are no hard rules--except for one.
 My only rule is that I get to enjoy the brunch just as much as my guests.
 That means easy recipes, prep ahead, and the freedom to relax and enjoy.
 Here are a few tips:1.
 Make ahead as much as you can!
 Many of the recipes below can be made a day or two ahead of time.
 Not only will it make your Christmas brunch menu so much less stressful, but recipes like baklava taste even better the next day or two (after they've had time to sit in the honeyed syrup.)